aniket-surjey/TSFbank/README.md

 # TSFbank
-A Basic Banking System website in which you can create customers and transfer money between different customers with ease.
+A Basic Banking System website in which you can create customers and transfer money between different customers.

 ## Technology
  ### Frontend - `HTML`, `CSS`, `JS`